mattiasnordqvist/DotNetThoughts/Results/DotNetThoughts.Results/ReadMe.md

 Instead of checking for a successful result, and if so, unpack the value and pass it to new function, we can use Bind.

-You can compare Bind with several already existing C# and .Net.
+You can compare Bind with several already existing features of C# and .Net.

 For example null coalescing, where you chain properties and method calls as long as they don't return null.